sourcegraph/learn/posts/how-to-commit-code-to-a-git-repository-with-visual-studio-code.md

 type: posts
 ---

 Committing code with Git is useful whether you’re working on your own projects, collaborating with others, or contributing to an open source project.
-Visual Studio Code is an open source IDE (Integrated Development Environment) with support for many programming languages.In addition to being a capable tool for writing and editing source code, VS Code can help you interact with Git repositories and commit changes.If you’re already using VS Code to edit code, it’s convenient to use the same tool to commit your changes with Git.
+Visual Studio Code is an open source IDE (Integrated Development Environment) with support for many programming languages.
+In addition to being a capable tool for writing and editing source code, VS Code can help you interact with Git repositories and commit changes.If you’re already using VS Code to edit code, it’s convenient to use the same tool to commit your changes with Git.

 In this tutorial, we’ll demonstrate how to use the Git features within VS Code to commit code to a Git repository.